 I never think zip off pants are a good idea to pack, regardless of my destination.
 To me they just shriek “tourist!!”

 Shorts are generally not worn by French women unless they are at the beach, so leave the shorts at home.
-Light linen pants or a skirt will definitely give you a more authentic look in warm weather.
+Teenage girls and very young woman can get away with shorts these days but for the rest of us light linen pants or a skirt will definitely give you a more authentic look in warm weather.

 And it goes without saying that track suits and fanny packs do not belong in Paris………….

 Why is it worth “fitting in” in Paris?